José García (footballer, born 1997)

-José Manuel García Maurin (born 13 January 1997) is a Spanish footballer who plays as a winger for Extremadura UD.
+José Manuel García Maurin (born 13 January 1997) is a Spanish footballer who plays as a winger for Andorran club Inter Club d'Escaldes.

 Club career

 Osasuna

 García was born in Pamplona, Navarre.
 In 2003, the lifelong CA Osasuna supporter appeared in a TV show called El Día Después from Canal+, after a supporting act in a game against Athletic Bilbao, and joined the former's youth system five years later, aged 11.

 On 8 November 2013, before even having appeared for the B-side, García made his professional debut, playing the last 24 minutes of a 0–1 La Liga home loss against UD Almería.
 Aged 16 years and 299 days, he was the third-youngest player to play his first match for the club.

 García renewed his contract with Osasuna on 21 July 2015, signing until 2018.
 On 14 July of the following year, however, he left after failing to agree to new terms.